ridoansaleh/DjangoMusic/README.md

 1. Clone the app `$ git clone <repository-url>`

-2. Create an virtual environment.
+2. Create a virtual environment.
 Change the current directory to the project folder and type `$ virtualenv env`.

 3. Activate the virtual environment you've just created `$ source env\bin\activate`.